New Year's Day

 National Safety Council Estimate

 There is uncertainty associated with any estimate.
-The 90% confidence interval for the estimate of traffic deaths this holiday is 333 to 490.
+The 90% confidence interval for the estimate of traffic deaths this holiday is 310 to 446.
 This chart shows NSC New Year’s Day holiday fatality estimates and confidence intervals compared to the actual number of deaths.
-Because of the variability in travel habits during the COVID-19 pandemic, the confidence intervals for 2021 and 2022 are wider than in previous years, indicating less precision in the estimates for those years.
+The latest final fatality data available are for 2021.
+NSC underestimated the actual number of New Year’s Day deaths in 2021 by 2.8%, falling within the confidence interval.

 • Chart